top of page

 a pint of stout

-Porter
+Porter (English)

-A traditional porter typically features a balance of roasted malt flavours, along with hints of chocolate, caramel, and even a touch of fruitiness.
+Similar to stouts, English porters offer a range of profiles to suit different tastes.
+A traditional English porter typically features a balance of roasted malt flavours, along with hints of chocolate, caramel, and maybe even a touch of licorice.
 Its medium body and smooth mouthfeel make it an incredibly versatile choice that pairs well with a variety of foods.

-Whether you're enjoying a porter with a hearty meal or sipping it on its own, you'll appreciate the complexity and depth of flavours that this dark beer style has to offer.
+Whether you're enjoying a porter with a hearty meal or sipping it on its own, you'll easily appreciate the complexity and depth of flavours that this dark beer style has to offer.

 a pint of porter beer